 With the updated cashflow planning estimate, subtract the amount of money you expect to get from social security at whatever age you plan to retire.
 If you are married be sure to estimate and use the benefits expected for both you and your spouse.

 What’s left after subtracting social security?
 That’s how much additional you will need in income.
 That can be through continued employment or use of retirement savings and investments.
 If you hope to supply this income from investments, you can use the “4% rule” to estimate how much in total investments you need.
 The “4% rule” states that if you draw no more than 4% of your investments you have an extremely high chance of outliving the money.
 Let’s say you need $30k annually from investments to supplement your retirement lifestyle.
 Using the 4% rule you can take that 30k and multiply it by 25 -> giving an estimated $750,000 of required retirement investments.

 Getting from here to there

 The difference in however much you have in investments today and the amount you need in retirement gives an idea of your current shortfall.
 Depending on how far you are from retirement, this might be easy to make up – or not.
 Note that these estimates are based on “today’s dollars” so you need to take into consideration some sort of estimated inflation rate.

 A fee-only CERTIFIED FINANCIAL PLANNER™ professional can help you walk through all of these estimates.
 We can also help fine-tune the numbers to take into account things like inflation, goals, and future life-changes.
 Another important task is estimating returns for your investment portfolio based on your current holdings.
 Taking the time to do planning today can help assure enjoying your retirement years without stressing over making ends meet.
 Want to schedule a chat?
-Just reach out to us and we’ll arrange a time to talk.
+Just Start Here and we’ll arrange a time to talk.